bobbynarvy/vimrc/README.md

 When using neovim, make sure that the version installed is at least [0.5](https://github.com/neovim/neovim/releases).

-Also make sure that `init.vim` is created in order to load `.vimrc`.
-Instructions can be found [here](https://neovim.io/doc/user/nvim.html#nvim-from-vim).
+Make sure that the contents of this directory are visible in `~/.config/nvim`.

 ### Telescope